senducusin/ttc-routes/README.md

 ### Main Page
 - The main page shows all the available stops for Finch station.
 - By default, stops with no routes are hidden.
-- A speedometer icon is displayed beside the departure time when the actual time is 10 minutes or less before the time departure.
+- A speedometer icon is displayed beside the departure time when the actual time (UTC-4 was used to follow the departure time) is 10 minutes or less before the time departure.
 - Date of the trip schedule is also displayed below the title bar.
 ![](/Previews/stops-routes.png)